troyjmiller/home-config/README.md

 # Dependencies

+Dependencies is a strong word.
+This is stuff you just need at SkilStak.
 Eventually `setup` may including looking up dependencies and prompting for installing them (packages, commands, apps).
 For now you will have to ensure you have the following installed, (which you learn to do in class if you don't know):

 * [git/GitHub](http://github.com)
 * [vim 7.4+](http://www.vim.org) (7.3 will work)